yuting89830/IMVFX_final/README.md

+### Real Everybody Dance Now ###

+We are a group of people who love dancing but are not very good at dancing.
+We hope to automatically generate our own dance videos through source character dance videos.
+After referring to "Everybody Dance Now", we found that its paper can copy single dances, and we hope that we can After our modification, it can copy multi-person dance and realize REAL's "EVERYBODY" dance now.

 There are README.txt in every model's folders , please check and follow the instructions to executing the program. hope you enjoy it ! :)